hamiltonrichard/MyEditor/README.md

-This simple text editor is a learning project.
+This is a simple text editor written in Python.
+Check the open issues for the current status.